echen2026/polyfff/README.md

 - All data is stored locally in the browser
 - No sensitive information is transmitted to external servers
 - Regular backups are recommended using the export feature

+## ⚙️ License

+This project is licensed under the "you are not allowed to use, deploy, or read this unless expressly granted permission by Jeremy or Evan" license.